-The bonds and notes payable are redeemable in whole or in part at the option of the Company at any time at the higher of par and the Canada yield price plus a redemption premium.
-The Series 97-2 bonds are amortizing bonds repayable in 20 consecutive equal annual instalments of \$25 principal on March 1 of each year until maturity on March 1, 2027.
+- (1) The bonds and notes payable are redeemable in whole or in part at the option of the Company at any time at the higher of par and the Canada yield price plus a redemption premium. - (2) The current portion of long-term debt relates to the \$185 Series 2021-2 General Obligation Notes, that mature on February 9, 2024 and the annual amortization payment of \$16 for the Series 97-2 amortizing revenue bonds.

+The Series 97-2 bonds are amortizing bonds repayable in annual instalments of \$16 principal on March 1 of each year until maturity on March 1, 2027.

-The Company is in compliance with all covenants of the MTI and GOI as at August 31, 2022.
+The Company is in compliance with all covenants of the MTI and GOI as at August 31, 2023.